Our Long-Term Care Planning Attorneys Can Help Find a Solution

 The Time to Start Long-Term Care Planning is Now

+According to the AARP, more than 50% of senior Americans will need some type of long term care.
 If you haven’t yet thought seriously about the possible need for long-term care, now is the time to start.
 You already know that the costs associated with long-term care are considerable, to say the least, but you may not know that there are different options available to help you afford the care needed without becoming a burden to your children or depleting the savings you have worked a lifetime to accumulate.
 Our Maryland long-term care planning attorneys can help you figure out the right solutions for your particular needs.

 Hold on to Your Money with Capital Preservation Strategies

-It is important to have the assistance of knowledgeable, experienced, Maryland long-term care planning attorneys for this process, as not all strategies for spending down your resources will help you qualify for Medicaid.
+It is important to have the assistance of knowledgeable, experienced, Maryland elder law attorneys for this process, as not all strategies for spending down your resources will help you qualify for Medicaid.
 For instance, transferring the title to your home or other assets to another family member could be subject to Medicaid’s five-year “look back” period.
 Not only could such a transfer not help your situation, but it could be detrimental and cause you to incur penalties as well.
 Instead, our long-term care planning attorneys will explore options with you, such as trusts or annuities, that are appropriate and allowable methods to protect and transfer wealth without affecting Medicaid eligibility.

 Consider Long-Term Care Insurance by the Age of 55